apache/fluo/README.md

 ## Getting Started

-If you are completely new to Fluo, then check out the [Fluo Tour][tour].
-To learn how to setup Fluo on a cluster, check out the [install instructions][install].
-There are also external open source projects listed on the [related projects page][related] that may be useful for setting up Fluo.
+* Take the [Fluo Tour][tour] if you are completely new to Fluo.
+* Read the [install instructions][install] to install Fluo and start a Fluo application in YARN on a cluster where Accumulo, Hadoop & Zookeeper are running.
+If you need help setting up these dependencies, see the [related projects page][related] for external projects that may help.

 ## Applications